lue-bird/elm-bytes-ports-benchmark/README.md

 # Elm <-> JS Bytes Interop Benchmark

+> This is a fork of https://github.com/anmolitor/elm-bytes-ports-benchmark
+> which adds more intermediate representation candidates.

 There are various usecases in which we want to pass Bytes directly from Javascript to the Elm application and vice versa.
 A concrete usecase I struggle with is Websockets with binary data (protobuf encoding).
 Unfortunately, Elm's primary interop mechanism, Ports, is based on JSON encoding and as such unable